Transatlantic Crossings are Different!

-I have made a number of transatlantic crossings but still remember the anticipation of my first crossing.
-Not sure what to expect and worried about being bored, it was the exact opposite.
+We have made a number of transatlantic crossings but still, remember the anticipation of our first crossing.
+We were not sure what to expect and worried about being bored, it was the exact opposite.
 Loved it so much, we have been again and again.
-So to help you in your planning here are some of my top tips.
+So to help you in your planning here are some of our top Transatlantic Cruise Tips.
 There are lots of cruises leaving from NYC and this a also a good place to spend a few days on a pre-cruise vacation.

-1. Chose the Type of Crossing You Want to make
+Chose the Type of Transatlantic Crossing You Fancy

 The choice is yours.
-A re-positioning cruise is where the cruise companies move their cruise ships around at the start or end of a season in a particular region.
-Examples of this are from Europe last in the year back to the US and Caribbean and the same in reverse at the beginning of the year.
+Repositioning cruises is where the cruise companies move their cruise ships around at the start or end of a season in a particular region.
+Examples of this are where ships leave Europe late in the year back to the US and Caribbean and the same in reverse at the beginning of the following year.
 There are always some great bargains to be had as the lines try to fill their ships.

 The second option is a themed cruise taking a particular route accord the atlantic taking in various ports along the way.
 A good example of this is Seabourn‘s “Route of the Vikings” which traces the routes taken in ancient times.

 The third option is to take the Cunard Queen Mary 2 on one of its scheduled transatlantic voyages from New York.
 Built to cross the Atlantic Ocean is style and comfort the Queen Mary 2 is the world’s only Liner and and a true icon of luxury at sea.
-This is my preferred choice. there are many
+This is our preferred choice.

 With a minimum of seven or more consecutive days at sea there is something for everyone to do.
 From Dancing Lessons to Lectures, Wine tasting to Cookery demonstrations – the list is endless.
 And for those who just want to chill out and read a book (or kindle) there are plenty of public areas to settle down and relax.
 If the weather is kind then there is even the opportunity to catch some sun.